 How are sports injuries treated?

-Our Bedford and Fall River physical therapists are highly trained movement specialists.
+Our Bedford and Fall River physiotherapists are highly trained movement specialists.
 They are able to examine your moving body through a physical evaluation, in order to prescribe the best treatment plan for your specific needs.
 Before a treatment plan can be created, you may be asked to participate in one or several diagnostic tests, such as X-ray, MRI, or ultrasound.
-Once your diagnosis has been determined, your physical therapist will create a specialized treatment plan for you, taking into account the nature of your injury, your fitness level, your lifestyle, and any medical risks you may have.
+Once your diagnosis has been determined, your physiotherapist will create a specialized treatment plan for you, taking into account the nature of your injury, your fitness level, your lifestyle, and any medical risks you may have.

 Your treatment plan will typically include manual therapy, stretches, and strengthening exercises.
 Manual therapy is used to increase your range of motion and reduce scar tissue, stretches are used to improve balance and mobility, and strengthening exercises are used to enhance the injured and surrounding areas.
 These are all done in order to help you recover after your sports injury and to prevent further injury from occurring in the future.

-If you have recently sustained a sports injury, contact Kinetesis Spine & Joint Clinic today to speak with one of our Bedford and Fall River physical therapists and find out more about how we can help you.
+If you have recently sustained a sports injury, contact Kinetesis Spine & Joint Clinic today to speak with one of our Bedford and Fall River, NS physiotherapists and find out more about how we can help you.
 We can set up an initial appointment for you and get you started on the road to complete pain relief and recovery!